Drugs Currently Being Tested in Clinical Trials

 Read more about trials and any updates, including information about access in the UK >

-GYM329 is an investigational anti-myostatin antibody that is designed to target skeletal muscles (i.e., those used for voluntary movement), potentially increasing their size and growth.
+GYM329 / Emugrobart is an investigational anti-myostatin antibody that is designed to target skeletal muscles (i.e., those used for voluntary movement), potentially increasing their size and growth.
 Myostatin plays an important role in the regulation of skeletal muscle size by controlling growth.
 Inhibiting myostatin may help muscles grow in size and strength.
-GYM329 in combination with risdiplam, which is designed to increase the amount of SMN protein throughout the body, has the potential to further improve motor function and outcomes for people living with SMA Type 2.
+GYM329 / Emugrobart in combination with risdiplam, which is designed to increase the amount of SMN protein throughout the body, has the potential to further improve motor function and outcomes for people living with SMA Type 2.

 Taldefgrobep alfa is a protein designed to bind to and inhibit the function of myostatin.
 Myostatin is naturally present in our muscles, where it plays an important role in limiting muscle growth.
 By inhibiting myostatin function, taldefgrobep alfa can potentially release the breaks on muscle cell growth leading to an increase in muscle size and function.
 If this is successful, this could benefit people who have SMA.